Perdue leads Cleveland State against IU Indianapolis after 32-point game - WTOP News

 Indianapolis; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Cleveland State visits IU Indianapolis after Mickayla Perdue scored 32 points in Cleveland State’s 74-53 victory over the Robert Morris Colonials.
+BOTTOM LINE: Cleveland State takes on IU Indianapolis after Mickayla Perdue scored 32 points in Cleveland State’s 74-53 victory against the Robert Morris Colonials.

-The Jaguars have gone 4-2 in home games.
-IU Indianapolis has a 2-8 record against teams over .500.

 The Vikings are 6-2 against Horizon opponents.
-Cleveland State is third in the Horizon allowing 61.4 points while holding opponents to 36.2% shooting.
+Cleveland State has a 0-2 record in games decided by less than 4 points.

 IU Indianapolis’ average of 5.8 made 3-pointers per game is 1.3 fewer made shots on average than the 7.1 per game Cleveland State allows.
-Cleveland State has shot at a 48.2% rate from the field this season, 4.3 percentage points above the 43.9% shooting opponents of IU Indianapolis have averaged.
+Cleveland State averages 7.0 made 3-pointers per game this season, 0.9 more makes per game than IU Indianapolis gives up.

 The matchup Saturday is the first meeting of the season for the two teams in conference play.